masagrator/ReverseNX-RT/README.md

 # Troubleshooting:
 Q: Often when I'm closing game, Atmosphere crashes with error 0x41001.
 Why?

 A: Atmosphere 0.12.0 with new options for cheat engine bringed bug that causes showing this error in random instances.
 For some reason this overlay makes this bug occur more frequently.
-Either go back to 0.11.1 or wait for new release.
+Either go back to 0.11.1 or update to newer version.

 # Links: